ShivamXD6/Simple-Flag-Secure/README.md

 ![Magisk](https://img.shields.io/badge/Magisk-8A2BE2?style=for-the-badge&logo=magisk&logoColor=white)
 ![Root](https://img.shields.io/badge/Root-ff0000?style=for-the-badge&logo=superuser&logoColor=white)

-## ❔ Why this module? when there's already Disable Flag Secure by MehediHJOy.
+## ❔ Why this module?
+When there's already Disable Flag Secure by MehediHJoy.

-- 💾 **Small in Size**: MehediHJoy (Disable Flag Secure) is too bloated with many useless functions (for purpose of the module) and binaries.
-It is minimal and faster.

-- ⭐ **Supports KSU and APatch**: As the Disable Flag Secure doesn't have any updates since 2022, so this doesn't support KSU or APatch.
-But Simple Flag Secure Does :)

-- 🖥️ **Using Only Modified Dex**: Flashing Disable Flag Secure in Magisk may sometimes give issues (like for me on android 14) power button stop working.
-This module solves this by only adding Modified Dex Files, Keeping rest untouch.

-- 💬 **Codes Readability**: If you open the zip file of Disable Flag Secure it's most likely that you will not understand the codes.
-Simple Flag Secure have improved code readability by comments and less lines of codes (300 vs 2000)

-- 🔄 **Backup Services Jar**: Normally if you remove and flash Disable Flag Secure, you need to wait again 2-3 min (depends on RAM and Processor).
-In Simple version it creates a backup so removing and flashing this again will take less time then before.
+### MOD-V1 and MOD-V2

+- 💾 **Lightweight**: No bloated binaries or extras — faster and minimal than MehediHJoy's version.
+- ⭐ **Root Managers Support**: Fully compatible with Magisk, KernelSU, APatch and their forks, unlike the outdated original.
+- 🖥️ **Dex-Only Patch**: Only modifies required DEX files, avoiding issues like broken power button on Android 14.
+- 💬 **Readable Code**: Clean, commented code with fewer lines (300 vs 2000), easy to understand.
+- 🔄 **Fast Restore**: Creates backup of services.jar for quicker reflash after removal.

+### MOD-V3

+- ⚙️ **Optimized Module Structure**: Reduced redundancy and cleaned up code for better maintainability.
+- 🚫 **Screenshot Detection Blocked**: Prevents apps from detecting when a screenshot is taken.
+- 🔗 **Improved Support & Compatibility**: Better handling on newer Android versions and different environments.
+- ⚡ **Boosted I/O Performance**: Uses fstrim and similar commands to improve performance during installation.
+- 📱 **OEM Compatibility**: May work on popular OEM skins like Realme UI, ColorOS, HyperOS, and One UI.

 > [!NOTE]
 > You can remove the backup if you want by deleting this directory /data/#SFS